phosphor-icons/core/README.md

 }
 ```

+> [!NOTE]
-> **Note**: Duotone icons rely on overlaying two glyphs (a background and foreground layer), and thus use 2 codepoints.
+> Duotone icons rely on overlaying two glyphs (a background and foreground layer), and thus use 2 codepoints.
 All codepoint bases are even numbers, so the codepoints associated with duotone icons are `codepoint` and `codepoint + 1`.
 The `codepoint` feature is not yet stabilized, and should only be relied upon in versions `>=2.1.0`.

 An additional type export, `PhosphorIcon`, represents the literal type of the `icons` list.
 You can use it to extract narrowed types such as *valid icon names*, which can be useful for constraining parameter types in ports: